25prabhu10/notes/docs/Non-Sorted/The_Anthropocene_Reviewed.md

    - Halley's Comet (Arcade - 1984)
    - 1

+## Quotes

+> "Somewhere, something incredible is waiting to be known." - Carl Sagan

+Need organization

 > Tetris is a simple game, play till death
+>
 > You have to live somewhere
+>
 > Love loves to love love - Ulysses
+>
 > The campfire rule, "You must always leave the code as good or in a better state than you found it."
+>
 > Adna cent Williams poem - The chulill is in the air
+>
 > Robert Penwaren - The darkness which is you
+>
 > Jawline

-## Quotes

-> "Somewhere, something incredible is waiting to be known." - Carl Sagan